 Our Mentors and Guides

 Over the past year, our deeper exploration and practical application of theories and tools have unfolded along three major directions.
-Firstly, we delved into deep ecology and The Work that Reconnects, spearheaded primarily by Joanna Macy.
-Secondly, we embraced the teachings of Zen Master Thich Nhat Hanh, intertwining mindfulness practice with climate action through the book and course “Zen and the Art of Saving the Planet.”
+Firstly, we delved into Deep Ecology and The Work that Reconnects, spearheaded primarily by Joanna Macy.
+Secondly, we embraced the teachings of Zen Master Thich Nhat Hanh, intertwining mindfulness practice with climate action through the book and course “Zen and the Art of Saving the Planet”.
 Lastly, we immersed ourselves in the systems thinking and Theory U frameworks from the MIT Sloan School of Management, stemming from the research of Dr. Peter Senge and Dr. Otto Scharmer.
-Beyond these, we drew inspiration from the universal archetypes of traditional cultures and indigenous wisdom, reconnecting with the wisdom of our body, as a small part of the larger cosmos.
+Beyond these, we drew inspiration from traditional cultures and Indigenous wisdom, including reconnecting with the wisdom of our bodies as a small part of the larger cosmos.

 #1